-Together for Short Lives wants to see a fair and transparent funding system which delivers for children and families and secures sustainable and consistent funding for those providing palliative care, including children’s hospices.
+Together for Short Lives wants to see a fair and transparent funding system which delivers for children and families - and secures sustainable and consistent funding for those providing palliative care, including children’s hospices.

-An Independent Palliative Care Funding Review published its final report in June 2011.
-Its main recommendation was for a new tariff to fund palliative care, based on health needs, regardless of where the care is given.
-A series of pilots have been set up to collect data so that the tariff can be developed.
+To help bring this about, the government commissioned an independent palliative care funding review.
+This published its its final report in June 2011 and recommended that a new tariff should be developed to fund palliative care, based on health needs and regardless of where the care is given.
+A series of pilots were set up to collect data so that the tariff could be developed.

-- Working to ensure that any new system is fully tested so that it delivers real benefit to children’s palliative care.
+- working to ensure that any new system is fully tested so that it delivers real benefit to children’s palliative care

 - lobbying to maintain sustainable funding during the transition to the new system - which we believe should include the £11 million NHS England grant for children’s hospices, so that it continues to meet any shortfall.